paul-duvall/100-days-of-code/log-r3.md

 #### Review / Learn:
 * Completed the navigation of course project for Sass / Advanced CSS course
+* Continued reading YNKJS - Types and Grammar, reading about truthy / falsy values
+* Continued reading Don't make me think, reading about how many arguments on usability are pointless and how there is no average web user

 #### Project:
 * Added navigation button and navigation to site